NicholasGrigoriev/KnightTour/readme.md

 Warnsdorf's Rule: A heuristic to reduce the number of decisions the knight has to make by always moving to the square with the fewest onward moves.

-# Dynamic Board Dimensions: The size of the chessboard can be adjusted to any
+Dynamic Board Dimensions: The size of the chessboard can be adjusted to any n×m dimensions.

-𝑛
-×
-𝑛
-n×n dimensions.

 # Getting Started